 Mammography is radiography or x-ray of the breast, and is referred to as either:

-Two x-ray views are taken when you undergo screening mammography: one downwards from the top of the breast and the other vertically from the side of the breast...
+Two x-ray views are taken when you undergo a breast screening mammography: one downwards from the top of the breast and the other vertically from the side of the breast...

 PLAY ACCESSIBLE VIDEO